Implementing a Fast Pixel-Art Drawing Program

 incrementally adjust a temporary and internal rectangular area that

-that has thus far been modified, but has not yet been registered into
+has thus far been modified, but has not yet been registered into the

 This was not a premature optimization, it stemmed from experience with earlier versions of the project!
 During the last paragraph, I told a deliberate lie in favor of simplicity.
 The program will actually store 4 different editing areas, with all 4 of them being used only when all symmetry options (horizontal and vertical) are enabled.
 Note that these supplementary areas are not necessarily reflected copies of the original (take the bucket tool, for example), so that’s why they need to be stored separately.